aenemap/GraphQLTutorial/README.md

 # GraphQLTutorial
-GraphQL Tutorial using Apollo Client , React on the client side and Flask, Grapehene on the server side
+GraphQL Tutorial using Apollo Client , React on the client side and Flask, Graphene on the server side